Shannon (unit): Similar units

-From a mathematical perspective, the nat is a more natural unit of information, but 1 nat does not correspond to a case in which all possibilities are equiprobable, unlike with the shannon and hartley.
+In mathematical expressions, the nat is a more natural unit of information, but 1 nat does not correspond to a case in which all possibilities are equiprobable, unlike with the shannon and hartley.
 In each case, formulae for the quantification of information capacity or entropy involve taking the logarithm of an expression involving probabilities.
 If base-2 logarithms are employed, the result is expressed in shannons, if base-10 (common logarithms) then the result is in hartleys, and if natural logarithms (base e), the result is in nats.
 For instance, the information capacity of a 16-bit sequence (achieved when all 65536 possible sequences are equally probable) is given by log(65536), thus log_{10}(65536) Hart ≈ 4.82 Hart, log_{e}(65536) nat ≈ 11.09 nat, or log_{2}(65536) Sh = 16 Sh.

 Information measures

-In information theory and derivative fields such as coding theory, one cannot quantify the "information" in a single message (sequence of symbols) out of context, but rather a reference is made to the model of a channel (such as bit error rate) or to the underlying statistics of an information source.
-There are thus various measures of or related to information all of which may use the shannon as a unit.
+In information theory and derivative fields such as coding theory, one cannot quantify the 'information' in a single message (sequence of symbols) out of context, but rather a reference is made to the model of a channel (such as bit error rate) or to the underlying statistics of an information source.
+There are thus various measures of or related to information, all of which may use the shannon as a unit.

 For instance, in the above example, a 16-bit channel could be said to have a channel capacity of 16 Sh, but when connected to a particular information source that only sends one of 8 possible messages, one would compute the entropy of its output as no more than 3 Sh.
-And if one already had been informed through a side channel that the message must be among one or the other set of 4 possible messages, then one could calculate the mutual information of the new message (having 8 possible states) as no more than 2 Sh.
+And if one already had been informed through a side channel in which set of 4 possible messages the message is, then one could calculate the mutual information of the new message (having 8 possible states) as no more than 2 Sh.
 Although there are infinite possibilities for a real number chosen between 0 and 1, so-called differential entropy can be used to quantify the information content of an analog signal, such as related to the enhancement of signal-to-noise ratio or confidence of a hypothesis test.

-The shannon (or nat, or hartley) is thus a unit of information used for quite different quantities and in various contexts, always dependent on a stated model, rather than having a rather context-free and unambiguous significance such as the gram has as a unit of mass.